API Reference

 New

-Creates a new Validator with the given options.
+Creates a new Engine with the given options.
 Returns an error if configuration is invalid.

 Parameters: